If you’re thinking about taking out a personal loan, getting a low rate is extremely important.

 The interest rate and lender fees will vary from lender to lender.
 You should never accept the first offer you receive.
 We recommend getting loan quotes from at least 3 or 4 lenders.

 Whenever you apply for a loan, there will be an impact on your credit history.
 Each inquiry has the ability to lower your score.
 Be selective with any applications so that your credit score doesn’t take a massive hit.

 You don’t need to actually make an application to judge if it is likely to be successful.
 Checking a lender’s website or speaking to an independent loan specialist will help.

 The Bottom Line…

-The interest rate you get on a loan is very important, a single percentage point can save, or cost you thousands of dollars.
-Before applying for a personal loan you should do your best to improve your credit rating.
+The interest rate you get on a loan is significant; a single percentage point can save or cost you thousands of dollars.
+Before applying for a personal loan, you should do your best to improve your credit rating.

 Shop multiple lenders to compare rates and fees to ensure you’re getting the best deal.

 Are you ready to apply for a personal loan?